Disclosure: This article may contain affiliate links. Click here for more info.

 The app shows you a stress map, or the pressure experienced on your feet and knees.
 This is important if you want to avoid injury.
 Knee injuries account for about 42% of all running injuries.
 Stridalizer will help correct this by pinpointing areas on which you need to focus.

-Kinematix TUNE is a Kickstarter funded product that applies in-shoe monitoring to both feet at the same time, allowing you to analyze the relevant parameters needed to assess your running form.
+Kinematix TUNE is a Kickstarter funded product that applies in-shoe monitoring to both feet at the same time.

 The gadget tracks basic performance metrics such as pace, distance, steps and calories.
-So you can learn about your form, it will also dish out stats on cadence, stride length, ground contact, foot strike, rate of impact, leg swing and total shoe mileage.
+So you can learn about your form as well, it will also dish out stats on cadence, stride length, ground contact, foot strike, rate of impact, leg swing and total shoe mileage.

 There are no buttons, no charging and no need for a GPS signal.
 It works the same indoor or out.
 It’s always on, already ready to collect your data.